yahsideniz/Platformer2D/README.md

 # Platformer2D
-A basic platformer with 2 levels
+It is a platform game with features such as shooting system, inventory system.
+It has 2 levels.